whiteclarkegroup/liquibase-linter/docs/rules/file-not-included.md

 Although generally uncommon, sometimes including a change log in the root deltas change log is forgotten.

 The `file-not-included` rule will fail if any file in the specified target directories were not included.
-The specified directory **is** searched recursively.
+The specified directory is _searched recursively_.
 The check is also only performed against files which have the same file extension as the root deltas change log.
 For example, if you are using `xml` change logs, a `*.json` file would be ignored.